Viscous heat backflow and temperature resonances in extreme thermal conductors

 \textit{Transient viscous heat backflow.---}Recent experiments in graphite have observed heat backflowing against the temperature gradient only in the time-dependent domain, in the form of second sound \cite{Huberman2019,Ding2022} or lattice cooling \cite{Jeong2021}.
-The pioneering theoretical analyses have been performed relying on the microscopic LBTE \cite{cepellotti_transport_2017,Huberman2019,Ding2022,zhang_transient_2021,Jeong2021} without resolving effects induced by a macroscopic (experimentally observable) thermal viscosity, or relying on the inviscid mesoscopic DPLE \cite{joseph_heat_1989,tzou_unified_1995,xu_thermal_2002,ordonez-miranda_exact_2010,kang_method_2017,gandolfi_accessing_2019,xu_thermal_2021,mazza_thermal_2021}.
-It is therefore natural to wonder how the viscous heat backflow emerging from the VHE behaves in the time domain, and more precisely if there is a relationship between temperature waves and transient viscous heat backflow.
+The pioneering theoretical analyses have been performed relying on the microscopic LBTE \cite{cepellotti_transport_2017,Huberman2019,Ding2022,zhang_transient_2021,Jeong2021} without resolving effects induced by the thermal viscosity, or relying on the inviscid mesoscopic DPLE \cite{joseph_heat_1989,tzou_unified_1995,xu_thermal_2002,ordonez-miranda_exact_2010,kang_method_2017,gandolfi_accessing_2019,xu_thermal_2021,mazza_thermal_2021}.
+It is therefore natural to wonder how the viscous heat backflow emerging from the VHE behaves in the time domain, and, more precisely, if there is a relationship between temperature waves and transient viscous heat backflow.
+Therefore, we perform the time-dependent simulation shown in Fig.~\ref{fig:fig2}.
+We consider a rectangular device that is initially at equilibrium ($T{=}80$ K \footnote{In this time-dependent simulation we choose an equilibrium temperature of 80 K to match the temperature at which transient hydrodynamic heat propagation has been observed in recent experiments \cite{Huberman2019,Jeong2021}.} and $\bm{u}{=}0$ everywhere); we perturb it with a heater localized at $(x_c=5\mu m,0)$ for $0{<}t{<}t_{\rm heat}{=}0.4\ \mathrm{ns}$ ($\dot{q}(\bm{r},t){=}\mathcal{H}{\cdot}\theta(t_{\rm heat}{-}t) \exp\left[{-}\tfrac{(x+x_c)^2}{2\sigma_x^2}{-}\tfrac{y^2}{2\sigma_y^2}\right]$, see Eq.~(\ref{viscous_heat_T}) and note \cite{footnote_param}); at $t{=}t_{\rm heat}$ we switch off the heater and monitor the relaxation to equilibrium.
+The device is always thermalised at the boundaries ($T{=}80K$ and $\bm{u}{=}\bm{0}$), see Ref.~\cite{braun_spatially_2022} for an experimental example of this boundary condition, and SM~\ref{sec:boundary_conditions_for_time_dependent_simulations} for details on how boundary conditions (average temperature and thermalisation lengthscale), size, and isotopic disorder affect the relaxation.
+The VHE evolution of the temperature field (first column in Fig.~\ref{fig:fig2}) shows an oscillatory behavior, with the local appearance of temperature values lower than the initial temperature.
+In contrast, we show in SM~\ref{sec:effects_of_viscosity_on_lattice_cooling} that, in Fourier's law, a positive temperature perturbation relaxes remaining non-negative with respect to the initial equilibrium value (a consequence of the smoothing property of the diffusion equation \cite{skinner_university_nodate}).